-You might have heard that carrots are a good source of fiber and potassium, but that is not the only substances that are encapsulated in this vegetable.
+You might have heard that carrots are a good source of fiber and potassium, but that is not the only substances that is encapsulated in this vegetable.

 The carrots also contain multiple vitamins like vitamin A, vitamin K, and vitamin C.